LVMH profit rises 20 percent

-PARIS LVMH, (LVMH.PA) the world's largest luxury brand, said on Thursday that profit from recurring operations rose 20 percent, driven by strong returns in its selective retailing business and watches & jewellery division.
+PARIS LVMH, (LVMH.PA) the world's largest luxury brand, said on Thursday that profit from recurring operations rose 20 percent, driven by strong returns in its selective retailing business and watches & jewelry division.

-First-half revenue rose 12 percent, to 12.97 billion euros (10.02 billion pounds), on strong growth in selective retailing, which includes high-end malls and retail outlet Sephora, and a surge in sales in the wines & spirits division.
+First-half revenue rose 12 percent, to 12.97 billion euros ($15.72 billion), on strong growth in selective retailing, which includes high-end malls and retail outlet Sephora, and a surge in sales in the wines & spirits division.

 In the all-important fashion & leather goods division, which includes leathergoods maker Louis Vuitton and fashion house Celine, both profit from recurring operations and like-for-like revenue rose a more modest 10 percent.